hous3master/hous3master/README.md

-- 👋 Hi, I’m Conrado F. Moreno Fernández, engineerin gstudent at the Universidad Peruana de Ciencias Aplicadas and the University of Arizona.
+- 👋 Hi, I’m Conrado F. Moreno Fernández, engineering student at the Universidad Peruana de Ciencias Aplicadas and the University of Arizona.
 - 📫 If you want to talk with me, I am more than willing to.
 Just reach me via
     Discord: conradofmf #4119
     E-mail: cfmorenofernandez@gmail.com